Creating USD assets in Maya

 ../../../_images/usd_asset_maya_modeling_hierarchy.jpg

-Select the /rabbit prim and double click the USD Export button on the Prism shelf to export the geo as the modeling USD layer.
+Select the root object in the outliner (/rabbit) and click the USD Export button on the Prism shelf.

 In the Prism standalone Project Browser we can now navigate to our USD asset product and open it in the Prism USD Editor.